WHY VISIT KUWAIT

 - Bayth elgitta: fried cookie filled with a mixture of ground nuts and tossed in powdered sugar

-- Biryani: dish of heavily seasoned rice cooked with chicken or lamb
+- Biryani: a dish of heavily seasoned rice cooked with chicken or lamb

 - Firga’a: white rice cooked with tomatoes and potatoes and eggplant in the bottom of the pan